jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/MultiRowStrings/task.md

 ### Task

-**Description**: implement `trimPicture` function that accepts a picture and trims all indents from it.
+**Description**: implement the `trimPicture` function, which accepts a picture and removes all indents from it.

-An example of the `trimPicture` function work:
+Here's an example of the `trimPicture` function's work:

 ![`trimPicture` function work](../../../utils/src/main/resources/images/part1/AlmostDone/trimmed_picture.gif "`trimPicture` function work")